Port of Baku: Modern Port of Baku

-Port of Baku is located 70 km from the capital Baku, at the junction of the main railways and highways of Azerbaijan, and has 13 berths, including a Ro-Ro, a ferry terminal and a general cargo terminal.
+The Port of Baku is located 70 km from the capital, Baku, at the junction of the main railways and highways of Azerbaijan, and has 13 berths, including a Ro-Ro, a ferry terminal, and a general cargo terminal.
 With the completion of the first stage of port construction in 2018, its capacity increased to 15 million tons of cargo and 100,000 TEU equivalent containers.
 A project for the second stage of port construction is also being developed, after the implementation of which its annual throughput capacity can be increased to 25 million tons and 500,000 TEU containers.

 Furthermore, its new fertilizer terminal that will have the capacity to handle 2.5 million tons annually is under construction.
-Through this terminal, regular transportation of fertilizers from the countries of Central Asia, which possess them in large quantities, to the West countries through the territory of Azerbaijan will be carried out.
+Through this terminal, regular transportation of fertilizers from the countries of Central Asia, which possess them in large quantities, to the Western countries through the territory of Azerbaijan will be carried out.
 The facility will have two warehouses with a total capacity of 60,000 tons, and state-of-the-art conveyor systems to unload the various types of fertilizers directly to warehouses or into wagons/rail hoppers at a newly designed wagon loading station.
-A project for the construction of a wheat terminal and a TIR parking in the port area has also been prepared.
+A project for the construction of a wheat terminal and a TIR parking area in the port area has also been prepared.